-- Asteroid Miners: Shows up both in game and in gameplay.
-The player character is given a mining laser and can often use nearby asteroids to mine for low level loot and materials
+- Asteroid Miners: The player character is given a mining laser and can often use nearby asteroids to mine for low level loot and materials.

 - Better Than a Bare Bulb: The loading screens alone are a gold mine of lampshade hangings to various sci-fi tropes and cliches.

-- The fight against the Lost Guardian is essentially a stand against an entity that has successfully destroyed human civilization on at least three occasions.
-Granted it isn't possible to actually begin taking out its shields effectively without crafting a Lost Superweapon in the form of the Echelon Engine.
+- Combat with the Lost Guardian is essentially a stand against an entity that has successfully destroyed human civilization on at least three occasions.
+It isn't possible to actually begin taking out its shields effectively until you also craft a Lost Superweapon in the form of the Echelon Engine.